 How about this corner basket wall situation?
-I see a lot of corner art gallery walls but this a basket wall is different.
+I see a lot of corner art gallery walls but this basket wall is different.
 A corner gallery of baskets is unexpected and is a unique way to utilize blank wall space.
 Additionally, I love the variety in the basket colors and textures.
 These type of wall baskets can easily be found at home decor stores like Home Goods, TJ Maxx, and even Target.

 One way to make your basket wall pop is by adding some color to the baskets.
 If you can’t find colorful baskets on your own.
-You can still get that pop of color with a swipe of a paint brush.
+You can still get that pop of color with a swipe of a paintbrush.
 Consider painting your own baskets to create truly custom basket wall decor like this beautiful space above.

-Where to Hang Wall Basket Decor
+Where to Hang Wall Baskets

 Where do you hang a basket wall?
 That’s a good question and there are really no wrong answers here but one of my favorite places to see basket wall decor is above a bed.
-I like to hang something light above the bed (maybe it’s all those years living in California and having to consider earthquakes) and baskets are great option.
+I like to hang something light above the bed (maybe it’s all those years living in California and having to consider earthquakes) and baskets are a great option.
 I love this slightly layered basket wall gallery.
-It’s adds great texture and charm to this cozy space.
+It adds great texture and charm to this cozy space.

-Another over the bed basket wall decor that is easily achievable and highly attractive.
+Another over-the-bed basket wall decor that is easily achievable and highly attractive.
 I can’t count how many times I’ve seen similar baskets to these at the thrift store.
-Hitting them with a can of spray paint and you, too, can have this gorgeous over the bed basket wall.
+Hitting them with a can of spray paint and you, too, can have this gorgeous over-the-bed basket wall.